TheSuperiorMatusz/TheSuperiorMatusz/README.md

 ---
 ### :man_technologist: &nbsp;About Me :
-I am student at the Adam Mickiewicz University in Poznań.
+I am a Master's student in Computer Science at the Adam Mickiewicz University in Poznań.
+Currently working at Comarch Compasy as Junior Developer.

 - :brain: I am learning at University